Back to publications

 This separation also simplifies the building design considerably.
 No toilet-to-reactor plumbing through the building.
 No gas lines running from a human-waste reactor to a kitchen.
 Simpler ventilation.
 Lower safety burden.

 The specific primary sanitation technology — whether concrete ring septic, aerobic treatment unit, constructed wetland, or composting system — depends on site investigations we still need to complete: groundwater level, soil percolation rate, available space at the required setback distances, and whether any vehicle-dependent system is realistic given the road.
-We will update this article as the design progresses and the system is built.

 What this taught us